Customizing with EIF and event configuration

 - Decimals

-- Functionality: Automatically registers the token on the specified EVM chain and links it as a contract in EIF.
+- Functionality: It automatically registers the token on the specified EVM chain and links it as a contract in the EIF.

 Key advantages

-- Enabling dynamic onboarding of tokens, contracts, and event tracking.
+- Allowing dynamic onboarding of tokens, contracts, and event tracking.